JaimieHemmings/ciscoop/README.md

 - W3C Markup validator also detected an issue where a section lacked a heading tag on the Contact page for the form.
 I believe in this case a heading is not required and so I have option to remove the section element as the form was already a child of a wrapping div which invoked the necassary styling.
   - `Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.`

 - The Admin panel has functionality to delete and edit posts.
-However, when you delete a post, I used JavaScript to dispplay a confirmation dialogue before deleting the record.
+However, when you delete a post, I used JavaScript to display a confirmation dialogue before deleting the record.
 A bug in the JS code meant that this dialogue box only worked for the first found instance of the attribute.

 ```